Gucchyon/QuinoaYieldPrediction/README.md

 ## Contact

-For questions or issues, please contact [your contact information].
+For questions or issues regarding this code, please contact Gucchyon via GitHub at https://github.com/Gucchyon/QuinoaYieldPrediction or open an issue in the repository.

 ## Acknowledgments